ScottLogic/blog/_posts/2024-05-16-navigating-knowledge-graphs-creating-cypher-queries-with-llms.md

 For example, if you ask about online shopping spend, with the extra help as above, the LLM will better understand that we want to know about the **Category** node.
 Otherwise, it may have assumed that online shopping is one of the potential narrative options and generated a completely different query.

-*This prompt was not all thought of completely at once and was an iterative process that evolved as I asked different questions, found that it would return the wrong thing and then adding in a new line that would help to get what I wanted.
-This seems to be a common process that occurs when [prompt engineering](https://en.wikipedia.org/wiki/Prompt_engineering) and it seems that you could continue to iterate for a very long time until your prompt is perfect.*
+This prompt was not all thought of completely at once and was an iterative process that evolved as I asked different questions, found that it would return the wrong thing and then added in a new line to help get what I wanted.
+This seems to be a common process that occurs when [prompt engineering](https://en.wikipedia.org/wiki/Prompt_engineering) and it seems that you could continue to iterate for a very long time until your prompt is perfect.

+*It is worth noting that the additional semantic meaning in the prompt is not extensive in this simple application.
+To give the LLM a much better chance of predicting the next token, we can provide the underlying meaning behind each node and relationship in the graph.*

 So, what do we get back from this prompt when we make the LLM call?